 Our 2012 Adventure

-The Italian adventure became more real and more personal in 2012.
+Our 2012 adventure through Italy became more real and more personal during this particular trip.
 We decided to discover the southern part of Italy; starting in Sicily.
 We spent five days traveling by car through several towns staying a few nights in each to explore.
 What an adventure!
 Sicily is not to be driven without a GPS system, especially if you want to remain married.
 Some of the roads on the route from the GPS were washed out and “Louise” (my name for our GPS) just didn’t like us trying to circumvent her.
 We visited Caltagirone, Mineo, Modica (our surname), Taromina, and Cefalu.

 One of the funniest (and scariest) moments during our travel through Sicily was when we were approaching Mineo; where we originally thought Gary’s grandfather was born.
 As we were approaching the tiny town, “Louise” a.k.a.
 (GPS) indicated to us that “At the end of the road, make a sharp right turn and go up”.
 I looked at Gary with a puzzled face and asked him if she really did indeed say go UP?
 How do you go UP??